h-gear/revolution/README.md

 ```

 _Install Dependencies:_
+Once the virtual environment is created and activated you can install the dependencies by running:
 ```
 pip install -r requirements.txt
 ```
+At this stage, you should be able to run the scripts.

 _Deactivate the Virtual Environment:_
 When you are done, deactivate the virtual environment: